projectcalico/calico/maintenance/kubernetes-upgrade.md

 {: .alert .alert-danger}

+## Host Endpoints

+> **Important**: If your cluster has host endpoints with `interfaceName: "*"` you must prepare your cluster before
+> upgrading.
+Failure to do so will result in an outage.
+{: .alert .alert-danger}

+In previous versions of {{site.prodname}}, all-interfaces host endpoints (host endpoints with `interfaceName: "*"`) only supported pre-DNAT policy.
+The default behavior of all-interfaces host endpoints, in the absence of any policy, was "allow all".

+In {{page.version}}, all-interfaces host endpoints support normal policy in addition to pre-DNAT policy.
+The support for normal policy includes a change in default behavior for all-interfaces host endpoints: in the absence of policy the default behavior is to **drop traffic**.
+This default behavior is consistent with "named" host endpoints (which specify a named interface like "eth0"); named host endpoints drop traffic in the absence of policy.

+Before upgrading to {{page.version}}, you must ensure that global network policies are in place that select existing all-interfaces host endpoints and explicitly allow existing traffic flows.

 ## Upgrading an installation that uses the Kubernetes API datastore

 1. Download the {{page.version}} manifest that corresponds to your original installation method.